nickchao1020/hospital-measures/README.md

 After elasticsearch is running, an index for the hospital measurement dataset is created by running:

-`python3 etl.py path/to/Healthcare Associated Infections - Hospital.csv`
+`python3 etl.py "path/to/Healthcare Associated Infections - Hospital.csv"`

 This script will create the documents.json file that can be used to populate the index with the data.